hesptech/flutter_env_variables/README.md

 ## Downloading the app

-You can follow these instructions to build the app and install it onto your device.
+You can follow these instructions to build the app and install it onto your local repository.

 ### Terminal online cmd